Can I claim if I was injured when cycling on the pavement?

-A study by the national cycling charity, Cycling UK, revealed that just 1% of children cycle to primary school.
+A study carried out by the national cycling charity Cycling UK, revealed that just 1% of children cycle to primary school.

 Most people would consider that children learning to ride bikes have the right to do so in a safe environment and away from traffic.
 Pavements would seem to offer just such a safe environment.

 The case of Sophie Lindsey

 A notable incident involved 4-year old Sophie Lindsey, who was riding her bike on the way to school with her father in Grantham.

 Sophie and her father were confronted by a police officer who demanded that Sophie dismount.
 Sophie had been riding her bike with stabilisers on the pavement.
 Despite her age, however, the police officer was insistent that she stop riding her bike, stating that "the law is the law".

 Sophie and her father were then informed that if she rode on the pavement again, her bike may be confiscated.

 The Lincolnshire Police later apologised for the episode, stating that officers should use common sense when young children are involved.
 However, a spokesman added that safety was the main concern of the police and, as such, cycling on the pavement remains illegal.

-Can I take legal action if I was injured when riding on the pavement?
+Can I claim compensation if I was injured when riding on the pavement?